-Across Rainbows started with an unrelenting curiosity and desire to give the LGBTQ+ community a greater reason to believe in ourselves.
+Across Rainbows started with an unrelenting curiosity and desire to give members of our LGBTQ+ community a greater reason to believe in themselves.

 While the rest of the website focuses on how we do what we do, I want to take a few minutes to tell why we do what we do.

-My son, Nick and I started Across Rainbows in March 2020 (during the 1st national lockdown).
-Across Rainbows was many years in the making.
-But it was born from wanting to fix and improve what affected us personally. - living our life to please other people’s expectations of what our life should.
+My son Nick and I started Across Rainbows in March 2020, during the first national lockdown.
+Many years in the making, it was born from wanting to fix and improve what affected us personally: wasting too much of our energy and potential by trying to please other people’s expectations.

 Within the LGBTQ+ community, our identity is very often forced upon us by others.
-As a gay woman, I had a deep-rooted desire to constantly get external validation because I had been brainwashed into believing that my survival depends on it.
+As a gay woman, I had a deep-rooted desire to constantly seek external validation because I had been brainwashed into believing that my survival depended on it.

-It got bad .Then it got worse and I hit rock bottom.
+It got bad, then it got worse and I hit rock bottom.
 There was a real fear that the essence of who I really was may never be discovered.
 That fear overrode everything else.
-For many of us thinking, let alone wanting, “to be true to who we are” is an uncomfortable concept, as it means wanting and needing to be more than people say we are.
+For many of us, thinking about being true to who we are is an uncomfortable concept, as it means wanting and needing to be more than people say we are.

-I promise you that you will not be alone during this process and beyond.
-We are here to support you, embrace you, hear you, see you.
+I promise you that you will not be alone on your journey.
+We are here to support you, embrace you, hear you, and see you.

 With love always,